Lumi-supercomputer/LUMI-training-materials/docs/2day-20251020/101-Architecture.md

 LUMI, as other large supercomputers, is built for running large parallel applications efficiently.
 But that efficiency does not for free.
 Scaling from a small problem size on a small computer does not come for free, not in hardware and neither in software.
-For example, it is not true that increasing the amount of cores your application will run faster. you need to connect them, and to pass data between them, and we will see in this lecture that it is not that easy.
+For example, it is not true that increasing the amount of cores your application will run faster.
+You need to connect them, and to pass data between them, and we will see in this lecture that it is not that easy.
 Another example (this time on software): communication has a cost, and parts of programs are serial. if the dominant part of a program is the serial one, increasing the parallelism will have a negligible or even negative impact.
 Modern supercomputers are usually heterogeneous machines, with CPU and accelerators (usually GPU) that collaborate to perform the computation.
-But to collaborate, there is a need to move data from one device to the other, and this has a cost, which sometimes overshadows the gain of a faster processing of the data on the accellerator.
+But to collaborate, there is a need to move data from one device to the other, and this has a cost, which sometimes overshadows the gain of a faster processing of the data on the accelerator.

 For all these reasons, it is important to properly map an application on the available resources to run efficiently.
 The way an application is developed is important for this, but it is not the only factor.
 Every application needs some user help